grafana/pyroscope/examples/language-sdk-instrumentation/ruby/rideshare/README.md

 ![ruby_second_slide_01](https://user-images.githubusercontent.com/23323466/139566994-f3f8c2f3-6bc4-40ca-ac4e-8fc862d0c0ad.jpg)

 ## Comparing two time periods
-Using Pyroscope's "comparison view" we can actually select two different time ranges from the timeline to compare the resulting flamegraphs.
-The pink section on the left timeline results in the left flamegraph and the blue section on the right represents the right flamegraph.
+Using Pyroscope's "comparison view" we can actually select two different time ranges from the timeline to compare the resulting flame graphs.
+The pink section on the left timeline results in the left flame graph and the blue section on the right represents the right flame graph.

 When we select a period of low-cpu utilization, and a period of high-cpu utilization we can see that there is clearly different behavior in the `mutex_lock()` function where it takes **23% of CPU** during low-cpu times and **70% of CPU** during high-cpu times.

 ![ruby_third_slide_01-01](https://user-images.githubusercontent.com/23323466/139567004-96064c5b-570c-48a4-aa9a-07a46a0646a5.jpg)

-## Visualizing Diff Between Two Flamegraphs
+## Visualizing diff between two flame graphs
-While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two flamegraphs is better visualized with them overlayed over each other.
-Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flamegraph.
+While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two flame graphs is better visualized with them overlayed over each other.
+Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flame graph.

 ![ruby_fourth_slide_01-01](https://user-images.githubusercontent.com/23323466/139567016-3f738923-2429-4f93-8fe0-cc0ca8c765fd.jpg)